-A board-certified veterinary cardiologist is a veterinarian who obtained their DVM license after completing advanced medical training consisting of a 1-2 year internship followed by a three-year residency in cardiology.
-A board-certified cardiologist must complete a specific number of echocardiograms in different species during their residency, a specific number of cardiac catheterizations, and interventional procedures.
+A board-certified veterinary cardiologist is a veterinarian who obtained their DVM license after completing advanced medical training consisting of a 1-2 year internship and a three-year residency in cardiology.
+A board-certified cardiologist must complete a specific number of echocardiograms in different species during their residency, a particular number of cardiac catheterizations, and interventional procedures.
 Upon completing the residency program, they must pass the cardiology certification examination to practice veterinary cardiology.
 A veterinary cardiologist must have experience and training in both diagnosis and treatment options for cardiac diseases.

 Cardiologists are trained to perform a variety of diagnostics such as ECG (electrocardiogram), echocardiogram (an ultrasound of the heart), and Holter monitoring (a 24-hour ECG).
 They will also often review thoracic (chest) radiographs and bloodwork your primary veterinarian has performed.
 Once the appropriate diagnostics are completed, the cardiologist can make treatment recommendations.
 The goal is to provide you and your pet with long-term support and management of your pet’s cardiac disease working closely with your family veterinarian to maintain continuity of care.